DonDuPontII/Data-Warehouse-AWS-Redshift/README.md

-### Files contianed in the repository
+### Files contained in the repository
 1. Sql_queries.py
     - Create and insert into table statements (not executed) for the database layout
-    - Copy statements (not executed) that loads staging tables from S3 into Redshift database
+    - Copy statements (not executed) that loads staging tables from S3 into the Redshift database
 2. Create_tables.py
     - Creates database *sparktifydb*
-    - Executes drop and create table statments
+    - Executes drop and create table statements
 3. ETL.ipynb
     - Reads in Sparktify files
     - Extracts column headers and a subset of data for each table
     - Inserts content into tables within the database
 4. ETL.py
-    - Same as etl.ipynb, but handles all data not just a subset
+    - Same as ETL.ipynb, but handles all data, not just a subset
 5. Test.ipynb
     - A space to verify the content in the table displays as intended

 ### Order to run python scrips
-- After creating a Redshift cluster that aligns with the provided dwh.cfg parameters, one can execute:
+- After creating a Redshift cluster that aligns with the provided DWH.cfg parameters, one can execute:
     1. Create_tables.py
     2. ETL.py